Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 • Provider: Select Huawei SWR.

-• Endpoint URL: Enter the public network domain name of SWR in the format of https://{SWR image repository address}.
-To obtain the image repository address, log in to the SWR console, choose My Images, and click Upload Through Client.
-You can view the image repository address of the current region on the page that is displayed.
+• Endpoint URL: Enter the public network domain name of SWR in the format of https://{SWR image registry address}.
+To obtain a registry address, log in to the SWR console, choose My Images and click Upload Through Client.
+In the displayed dialog box, view the image registry address in the current region.

 • Access ID: Enter an access ID in the format of Regional project name@[AK].